sanderdebr/threejs-webpack-starter/README.md

 A basic boilerplate for a Three.js project including the use of Webpack and ES6 syntax via Babel.

+## work in progress

 Project Structure
 ```
-build - Directory for built and compressed files from the npm build script
+dist - Directory for built and compressed files from the npm build script
 src - Directory for all dev files
 ├── css - Contains all SCSS files, that are compiled to `src/public/css`
 ├── js - All the Three.js app files, with `app.js` as entry point.
 Compiled to `src/public/js` with webpack